ColumPaget/term_ctrl/README.md

 -ask           Write a prompt or message and read the user's reply, returning it on stdout -prompt        Write a prompt or message and read the user's reply, returning it on stdout -password      Write a prompt or message and read the user's reply without echoing that to the screen.
 Return the reply on stdout
--timeout <cs>  Wait 'cs' centi-seconds for a reply (mostly useful with 'getch' to await a keypress.
+-ps            Write text with quoting suitable to use in a bash/shell prompt -timeout <cs>  Wait 'cs' centi-seconds for a reply (mostly useful with 'getch' to await a keypress.
 -t <cs>        Wait 'cs' centi-seconds for a reply (mostly useful with 'getch' to await a keypress.
 -u             Enable unicode support